vippsas/vipps-recurring-api/vipps-recurring-api.md

 ## Vipps HTTP headers

-We recommend using the following (optional) HTTP headers for all requests to the Vipps eCom API.
+Please use the following Vipps HTTP headers for all requests to the Vipps eCom API.
 These headers provide useful metadata about the merchant's system, which help Vipps improve our services, and also help in investigating problems.